vertexproject/synapse/docs/performance.rst

 caching subsystem.
 A production cortex configured with caches is likely to perform queries much faster than these results.

-Ram Python-3.5 ram:///
+ram-1
 ----------------------
 The RAM storage backing provides cortex storage and indexing using native python data structures such as dictionaries and lists.
 This configuration is a highly performant cortex typically used for hypergraph data which can fit in system memory.
 For these tests, the RAM cortex is initialized with default configuration options.

-LMDB lmdb:////tmp/bench.db
+lmdb-1
 --------------------------
-The LMDB storage backing provides cortex storage and indexing using the Symas Lightning DB available here: https://symas.com/lightning-memory-mapped-database/

-For these tests, the RAM cortex is initialized with default configuration options.
+The LMDB storage backing provides cortex storage and indexing using the Symas Lightning DB available here: https://symas.com/lightning-memory-mapped-database/ For these tests, the lmdb cortex is initialized with default configuration options.

-Postgres (9.5) postgres:///
+postgres-1
 ---------------------------
 The Postgres storage layer provides cortex storage and indexing using the Postgresql Database available here: https://www.postgresql.org/.
 For these tests, the Postgresql cortex is initialized with default values communicating with a default Postgresql 9.5 database on Ubuntu 16.04 LTS.

-Telepath Cluster
+telepath-x3
 ----------------
 The Telepath cluster test is designed to measure the scalability of a multi-cortex federation which is operating with the assumption of shard-based division of node creation across several cortex